Avengers1/PlugDJ-MultiBot/README.md

 How to Use
 -----------
-Add **javascript:$.getScript('http://guiscripts.6te.net/plugdj/Main.js');** to favorites and click on plugdj room, or copy to the plugdj room url to a demo.
+Add `javascript:$.getScript('https://raw.github.com/Guichaguri/PlugDJ-MultiBot/master/Main.js');` to favorites and click on plugdj room, or copy to the plugdj room url to a demo.

 Host the `Main.js` and the `MultiBot.js` with the instructions, and your new favorite url will be:
 `javascript:$.getScript('MULTIBOT MAIN.JS URL');`

+[UNDER MAINTENANCE]

 Tutorials
 -----------